ethman/slakh-utils/README.md

 All metadata is distributed as `yaml` files and are similar in structure to [MedleyDB](https://medleydb.weebly.com/)'s metadata files.

 Here is an annotated overview of what is in the metadata files for these tracks.
-Annotations are in parentheses after the entry below:
+Annotations are in parentheses after each entry below:

 ```
 UUID: 1a81ae092884234f3264e2f45927f00a (File name of the original MIDI file from Lakh, sans extension)